-- Additional Experience – Use this section to feature work experience you did not include in the professional experience section due to lack of relevancy.
+- Additional experience – Use this section to feature work experience you did not include in the professional experience section due to lack of relevancy.
 Similar to the professional experience section, focus on highlighting transferable skills.
 Format this section in the same manner as the professional experience section.

 - Projects – Use this section to show hands-on experience in your career field.
 Include the name of the project, your role if it was a group project, project objectives and outcomes, as well as tools and technology used to complete the project.
 You should also provide direct links to any work products such as documents, slide decks, or GitHub repositories.

-- Volunteer Experience – Use this section to draw attention to your relevant community work, especially if you have limited experience in your field.
+- Volunteer experience – Use this section to draw attention to your relevant community work, especially if you have limited experience in your field.
 Format this section in the same manner as the professional experience section.

-- Professional Affiliations – Include this section if you are a member of a relevant professional organization.
+- Professional affiliations – Include this section if you are a member of a relevant professional organization.
 Include the name of the organization, your title, and the dates of your membership.

 - Publications – Include this section if you had any authoritative work published (or about to be published).
 You can include trade conference presentations, books or chapters, articles in trade magazines, or publications in industry journals.
 Add the title of your work/publication, the name of the conference, journal, or magazine, dates of publication.
 And a link to the work if applicable.

-- Certifications, Licenses, or Training – Include this section if you have earned an industry certification (academic certifications should be listed under Education) or license.
+- Certifications, licenses, or training – Include this section if you have earned an industry certification (academic certifications should be listed under Education) or license.
 Include the title of the certification, or license, name of the certifying body, the date you obtained each certification, and the expiration date of your certification (if applicable).
 If you have not yet finished the training course, write “In Progress” with the expected completion date.

 “Be highly selective when adding additional resume sections.
 You only have so much real estate on a 1–2 page document, and everything you add must count!”

-– Tramaine I., career expert
+– Tramaine I., career expert at edX

 Typos and grammatical errors are the most common resume mistakes—and deal-breakers for most recruiters and hiring managers.
 So when writing a resume, reread it thoroughly to ensure that you’ve written everything perfectly and that all your information is correct.